eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

   vi ke tcei gia
 ```

-And it false that there exist 2 distinct things that are members of __ke__
+And it is false that there exists two distinct things that are members of __ke__

 ```
   fi bi ma